Third-degree atrioventricular block: Treatment

-Treatment

 Early treatment of atrioventricular blockade is based on the presence and severity of symptoms and signs associated with ventricular escape rhythm.
 Hemodynamically unstable patients require immediate medication and in most cases temporary pacing to increase heart rate and cardiac output.

 Once the patient is hemodynamically stable, a potentially reversible cause should be evaluated and treated.
 If no reversible cause is identified, a permanent pacemaker is inserted.
 Most stable patients have persistent bradycardia-related symptoms and require identification and treatment of any reversible cause or permanent implantable pacemaker.

 Reversible causes of complete AV block should be ruled out before the insertion of a permanent pacemaker, such as drugs that slow heart rate and which induce hyperkalemia.

 Complete atrioventricular block in acute myocardial infarction should be treated with temporary pacing and revascularization.

 Complete atrioventricular block caused by hyperkalemia should be treated to lower serum potassium levels and patients with hypothyroidism should also receive thyroid hormone.

 If there is no reversible cause, the clear treatment of complete atrioventricular block is mostly permanent pacemaker placement.